pkruszynski/sveltekit-fastapi-docker-compose/README.md

 # SvelteKit example using API Endpoint written with FastAPI

+__This solution is perfect for small projects when you want to host everything on one machine.__

-This example deploys two Docker containers using Docker Compose:
+This example will run two Docker containers using `Docker Compose`:
-* `backend` - REST API written in Python with FastAPI that returns JSON containing names and points for a fake scoreboard
+* `backend` - REST API written in Python using FastAPI - it exposes two endpoints:
+    * `get_scores` which returns JSON containing names and points for a fake scoreboard
+    * `get_random_number` which returns JSON with an random integer
-* `frontend` - SvelteKit app using [IBM Carbon Components](https://github.com/carbon-design-system/carbon-components-svelte) and [Icons](https://github.com/carbon-design-system/carbon-icons-svelte) which is served by node - it has a sub page accessible from the Nav Bar that displays Scores taken from `backend` REST API endpoint in a sortable and filterable table
+* `frontend` - SvelteKit app using [IBM Carbon Components](https://github.com/carbon-design-system/carbon-components-svelte) and [Icons](https://github.com/carbon-design-system/carbon-icons-svelte) which is served by `Node.js` server - it has two sub-pages accessible from the Nav Bar:

-This solution is perfect for small projects when you want to host everything on one machine.
+    * `Scores` sub-page that displays scores (in a sortable and filterable table) taken from backend's `get_scores` REST API endpoint
+    * `Random Number` sub-page - an example of SvelteKit Page Endpoint that simply displays a random integer taken from backend's `get_random_number` REST API endpoint

+The `Scores` and `Random Number` sub-pages show different approaches to routing [Endpoints](https://kit.svelte.dev/docs/routing#endpoints) in SvelteKit - `Standalone Endpoint` and `Page Endpoint` respectively - but essentially both achieve the same.

 ## Usage